fortrabbit/phpco-docker/README.md

 # phpco

+⚠️ Unmaintained and archived!

-An installation of PHP7 and [PHP Compatibility](https://github.com/PHPCompatibility/PHPCompatibility) in a small Alpine Linux Docker image.
+An installation of PHP8 and [PHP Compatibility](https://github.com/PHPCompatibility/PHPCompatibility) in a small Alpine Linux Docker image.

 ## PHPCompatibility